AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 Once a post is approved, it is displayed in a Social Learning board.
 Users can now, comment, reply, upvote/downvote on the post.

-Users can use the following type of content to make a comment: Record Screen, webcam, or both, Record Audio, Take Screenshot, Upload File, Captivate Prime Gallery.
+Users can use the following type of content to make a comment: Record Screen, webcam, or both, Record Audio, Take Screenshot, Upload File, Learning Manager Gallery.

 ![](assets/comment-options-21.png)

 ## Content in Social player {#contentinsocialplayer}

-In Captivate Prime, videos, static content like presentations and images are posted inside Social player in a board.
+In Learning Manager, videos, static content like presentations and images are posted inside Social player in a board.
 You can uploading a file from your system, recording a video/screen, and capture a screenshot with the assistance of Adobe Learning Manager desktop application.

 Once the user has finished posting some content, it can be viewed by other learners in their activity scope.
 On Social player learners can view, comment/reply, upvote/downvote, and report abuse.